Sergimech/GraphSLAM/README.md

 # graph_slam
-An Indigo ROS Implemented Graph-based SLAM.
+A ROS Implementation of Graph-based SLAM.